 As one of the best restaurants in Destin, Boshamps will have a wait every single night during the busy season, so I suggest getting there early to beat the rush.
 Even the bar seats fill up quickly.

 Alternative Recommendation: Although they have differences, Louisiana Lagniappe has some similar seafood items and is many people’s favorite Destin restaurant.

 "Best Restaurant in Destin for Special Occasions & Romantic Dinner"

 There are several restaurants along the beach on Scenic Rt 98 that attract large crowds (such as Crab Trap, Pompano Joes, and Captain Dave’s).
-But for a fine dining experience suited for a special night out, it’s hard to beat the Beach Walk Cafe.
+But for fine dining in Destin that is suited for a special night out, it’s hard to beat the Beach Walk Cafe.

 Located within the beautiful Henderson Park Inn, Both the food and ambiance make this a special place.
 The menu is relatively small, and items change based on seasonality and availability.
 You’ll typically find some local fish such grouper and snapper as well as meats such as a filet or pork chop among other things.